ckanchanda/Surf_Check/README.md

 The list of different surfing beaches and their respective coordinates were scraped from [a Wikipedia article](https://en.wikipedia.org/wiki/List_of_beaches_in_California).
 We utilized the  [The World Weather Online API](https://www.worldweatheronline.com/developer/api/marine-weather-api.aspx) to grab daily weather data for the different popular surfing beaches in California.
 JSON files from the World Weather API were restructured into a concise dataframe containing all the information that we specifically want.

+We found, however, that while the World Weather Online datasets offer variety in location, it does not offer variety in the time span covered.
+[The National Buoy Center](https://www.ndbc.noaa.gov/download_data.php?filename=46086h2021.txt.gz&dir=data/historical/stdmet/) provided historical data downloadable that spans years' worth of marine weather data.
+As finding all 252 instances of different beaches were not possible, we chose to specifically focus on the San Clemente beach, 2020-2021.

 ## Schema